allentown521/saladict/README_EN.md

     Check if WebView2 is uninstalled/disabled, if so, install WebView2 manually or restore it.

-    If the enterprise edition system is inconvenient to install or cannot install WebView2, please try to download the fix WebView2 version `Saladict_{version} at [Release](https://github.com/allentown521/saladict/releases/latest) _{arch}_fix_webview2_runtime-setup.exe`
+    If the enterprise edition system is inconvenient to install or cannot install WebView2, please try to download the fix WebView2 version `saladict_{version} at [Release](https://github.com/allentown521/saladict/releases/latest) _{arch}_fix_webview2_runtime-setup.exe`

     If the issue persists, please try starting in Windows 7 compatibility mode.